Lynn Redgrave

+Lynn Rachel Redgrave (8 March 1943 – 2 May 2010) was a British and American actress.
+During a career that spanned five decades, she won two Golden Globe Awards and was nominated for two Academy Awards, four British Academy Film Awards, two Emmy Awards, two Screen Actors Guild Awards, three Tony Awards, and a Grammy Award.

 A member of the Redgrave family of actors, Lynn trained in London before making her theatrical debut in 1962.
-By the mid-1960s, she had appeared in several films, including Tom Jones (1963) and Georgy Girl (1966), which won her a New York Film Critics Award, a Golden Globe Award for Best Actress in a Musical/Comedy, as well as earning her a nomination for the Academy Award for Best Actress.
+By the mid-1960s, she had appeared in several films, including Tom Jones (1963) and Georgy Girl (1966), which won her a New York Film Critics Award and a Golden Globe Award for Best Actress in a Musical/Comedy, as well as earning her a nomination for the Academy Award for Best Actress.

-She made her Broadway debut in 1967 and performed in several stage productions in New York City while making frequent returns to London's West End.
-Redgrave performed with her sister Vanessa in Three Sisters in London, and in the title role of Baby Jane Hudson in a television production of What Ever Happened to Baby Jane? in 1991.
+Redgrave made her Broadway debut in 1967 and performed in several stage productions in New York City while making frequent returns to London's West End.
+Redgrave performed with her sister Vanessa in Three Sisters in London and in the title role of Baby Jane Hudson in a television production of What Ever Happened to Baby Jane? in 1991.

-She made a return to cinema in the late 1990s, in films such as Shine (1996) and Gods and Monsters (1998), for which she received her second Academy Award nomination and won a Golden Globe Award For Best Supporting Actress.
-Lynn Redgrave is the only person to have been nominated for all of the 'Big Four' American entertainment awards (Emmy, Grammy, Oscar, and Tony, collectively known when all four have been won as "EGOT") without winning any of them.
+Redgrave made a return to cinema in the late 1990s, in films such as Shine (1996) and Gods and Monsters (1998), for which she received her second Academy Award nomination and won a Golden Globe Award For Best Supporting Actress.
+Lynn Redgrave is the only person to have been nominated for all of the 'Big Four' American entertainment awards (Emmy, Grammy, Oscar and Tony, collectively known when all four have been won as "EGOT") without winning any of them.

 Early life and theatrical family

-Redgrave was born in Marylebone, London, the youngest child of actors Sir Michael Redgrave and Rachel Kempson.
-Her sister is actress Vanessa Redgrave; her brother was actor and political activist Corin Redgrave.
-She was the aunt of writer/director Carlo Gabriel Nero and of actresses Joely Richardson, Jemma Redgrave and Natasha Richardson, and the sister-in-law of director Tony Richardson, actress Kika Markham and Italian actor Franco Nero.
+Redgrave was born on 8 March 1943, in Marylebone, London, as the youngest child of actors Sir Michael Redgrave and Rachel Kempson.
+Her siblings included actress Vanessa Redgrave and actor/political activist Corin Redgrave.
+She was also the aunt of writer/director Carlo Gabriel Nero and actresses Joely Richardson, Jemma Redgrave, and Natasha Richardson, and the sister-in-law of director Tony Richardson, actress Kika Markham, and Italian actor Franco Nero.
 Her grandfather was silent screen leading man Roy Redgrave.

+Redgrave attended Queen's Gate School in London, where she initially trained to become a professional show jumper.
+However, she left the school in 1959 and later studied at the Royal Central School of Speech and Drama in London.